chauncey-garrett/zsh-prompt-garrett/README.md

-NOTE: This feature is available only when the shell environment is not reset by switching to the `sudo` command. *i.e.,* switch to root using `sudo -s` and you will see the prompt change its primary color to red (as described above); switch to root with `sudo -i`, the environment will be largely reset and you'll see the base zsh prompt instead of my custom one.
+NOTE: This feature is available only when the shell environment is not reset by switching to the `sudo` command. *i.e.,* switch to root using `sudo -s` and you will see the prompt change its primary color to red (as described above); switch to root with `sudo -i`, the environment will be reset and you'll see the base Zsh prompt instead of my custom one.

 ## Features